xk1234/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User <ins>find persons by name and tag (UC5)</ins>
-2. AddressBook shows the list of persons
-3. User sends messages to the persons in the list
+2. User sends mails to the persons in the list
-4. AddressBook sends message to all the people in the list

    Use case ends.